LIFE, SUCCESS AND REAL ESTATE | Ryan Serhant’s Interview

 I basically listen to what clients are telling us based on the active inventory.
 The listing traffic really tells us where the market is going.
-Two years ago the listings we had that were under $5 million where kind of slow, but $5 million-$10 million and above were really demanded.
+Two years ago the listings we had that were under $5 million were kind of slow, but $5 million-$10 million and above were really demanded.
 Two years ago I put something in the market for $10 million and sold it for $12.5 million.
 It is just crazy how much that happened and in a split second, the market flipped.
-So about a year and a half ago the high end market was done; all those people with all that money who wanted big properties said: “okay, I bought, I hit it in the right time and now it’s over, I am not buying anymore.“ Then all the low end listings (under $5 million) started really trading, and that’s where we are right now.
+So about a year and a half ago the high-end market was done; all those people with all that money who wanted big properties said: “okay, I bought, I hit it in the right time and now it’s over, I am not buying any more.“ Then all the low-end listings (under $5 million) started really trading, and that’s where we are right now.
 We are right now in a moment where you put something in the market for $3 million and its being bit up and bit up…

 - Do you consider that investing in Real Estate it is safer than investing in other assets?

 I think you should invest wherever you are the most knowledgeable.
 Real estate historically has always increased in value, so as long as you can hold and you are properly insured no matter what happens, you will be ok.
 It is indeed a good place to put money.
 Thirty years ago this area right here (Tribeca), was only for manufacturing, nobody lived in penthouses in this area.
 And a couple of hundreds of years ago this was all farms.
 So if you can hold, it will always be ok.